mitmplay/mitm-play/README.md

 <details><summary><b>-D --debug</b></summary>
 <p>

-More information will be shown in console.log (ex: websocket)
+More information will be shown in console.log (ex: websocket), including info from `DEBUG=pw:api`

 ```
 $ mitm-play -D  <OR>